Conversation threading in Advanced eDiscovery

 After the items have been added to the review set, you can review all the individual messages from CRC1.

-Step 4: Review and export conversations in a review set
+Step 3: Review and export threaded conversations

 After the content has been processed and added to the review set, you can start reviewing the data in the review set.
 The review capabilities are different depending on whether the content was added to a standard review set or a conversation review set.